-Cash bonuses may be earned under the 2014 Cash Bonus Plan based on the achievement of specified financial performance objectives and product development milestones.
-The percentage of the target cash bonus for each plan participant that is subject to the financial performance objectives and the product development milestones, respectively, is set forth in the table below:
+Cash bonuses may be earned under the 2016 Cash Bonus Plan based on the achievement by the Company of specified financial performance objectives and product development milestones.

+The percentage of the target cash bonus for each named executive officer that is subject to the financial performance objectives and product development milestones, respectively, is set forth in the table below:

+Percentage of Target

-Targets Target Bonus
+Targets Bonus

+Financial Performance Objectives (Part I) 60%

-Financial Performance Objectives 80%
+Financial Performance Objectives (Part II) 20%

 Product Development Milestones 20%

 TOTAL 100%

-Bonus payments under the 2014 Cash Bonus Plan, if any, will be made at the discretion of our board of directors or the committee.
-The financial performance component and product development component of the 2014 Cash Bonus Plan may be earned independent of one another.
-If we do not achieve either the financial performance component or the product development component of the 2014 Cash Bonus Plan, no payouts will be made unless our board of directors or the committee determines that there are other factors that merit consideration in the determination of bonus awards, which may be determined on an individual basis.
+Bonus payments under the 2016 Cash Bonus Plan, if any, will be made at the discretion of the board of directors or the committee.
+The financial performance components and product development components of the 2016 Cash Bonus Plan may be earned independent of one another.
+If the Company does not achieve any portion of any of the financial performance components or the product development components of the 2016 Cash Bonus Plan, no payouts will be made unless the board of directors or the committee, in its sole discretion, determines that there are other factors that merit consideration in the determination of bonus awards, which may be determined on an individual basis.